 Our business suffered.
 My husband’s health suffered as he tried to keep up with the full weight of the responsibilities we’d taken on together.

 In November, I sat in the closet rocking back and forth in tears because I didn’t know if we were going to be able to keep our house, and I loved it.
-I knew it was Adam’s dream house, the one he’d wanted forever… and the day we moved in, I sat in the middle of the floor crying because I never thought living in a house like that was within my grasp or realm of possibility.
+I knew it was my husband’s dream house, the one he’d wanted forever… and the day we moved in, I sat in the middle of the floor crying because I never thought living in a house like that was within my grasp or realm of possibility.
 I didn’t even know it was an option.

 By November, I realized that maybe it wasn’t an option – at least for me.